Claude DeBellefeuille: Background

 Born in Salaberry-de-Valleyfield, Quebec, DeBellefeuille was a social worker before becoming a politician.
 She was first elected in the 2006 federal election in the riding of Beauharnois—Salaberry.
 She defeated Alain Boire in the nomination race in the riding and went on to win the general election.
 DeBellefeuille was reelected in 2008 with a slightly higher margin than the previous election.
 Between June 2010 and May 2011, she replaced Michel Guimond as the chief Bloc Québécois Whip, previously serving as Deputy Whip.
 In the 2011 federal election, DeBellefeuille was a casualty of the Orange Wave, losing her seat to Anne Minh-Thu Quach of the New Democratic Party (NDP).
 In 2015, she ran in Salaberry—Suroît and again lost to Quach.
 After Quach did not run in the 2019 federal election, DeBellefeuille succeeded her.

 On June 17, 2020 DeBellefeuille spoke as party whip following New Democratic Party leader Jagmeet Singh calling fellow Bloc Québécois MP Alain Therrien a ‘racist’ after he (Therrien) voted against a motion to address systemic racism and discrimination in the RCMP.
 On June 18, 2020 DeBellefeuille called for Singh to be blocked from speaking in Parliament due to the previous day’s ‘outburst’ but was unsuccessful.

 Since 2021 she has served as the Chief Whip in the Bloc Québécois Shadow Cabinet.

+She was elected vice chair of the Canadian House of Commons Standing Committee on Public Safety and National Security in the 45th Canadian Parliament in 2025.

+At the time of the 2025 Canadian federal election, she lived in Ormstown, Quebec.